naazshafeer/naazshafeer.github.io/_pages/publications.md

 layout: page
 permalink: /portfolio/
 title: Portfolio
 description: This is a portfolio of my photography.
 Scroll through and see through the lens of my camera!
+There is a section on the professional headshots that I have taken!
 nav: true
 nav_order: 2
 ---